 Why beach towels when there is no beach?
 Hmmm, perhaps for some it is just wishful thinking...

 How is it I know what consumers are buying this time of year?
 I recently (praise be to God) began a new job.
-I left the convenience store/truck stop (sometime affectionately called the beer store by me, which is fitting because beer is what almost every one who came in made a mad dash for) and began working at Dollar General.
-Now that might not sound like much of a job upgrade, but it is a welcome change to check cases of diapers instead of cases of beer and to see shopping carts pull up to my counter containing happy babies instead of seeing eighteen wheelers pulling up to diesel pumps containing unhappy truckers.
+I left the convenience store/truck stop (sometimes affectionately called the beer store by me, which is fitting because beer is what almost everyone who came in made a mad dash for) and began working at Dollar General.
+Now that might not sound like much of a job upgrade, but it is a welcome change to check cases of diapers instead of cases of beer and to see shopping carts pull up to my counter containing happy babies instead of seeing eighteen-wheelers pulling up to diesel pumps containing unhappy truckers.

 It would be nice if adults recognized the difference in needs and wants so easily.
 It would be nice if adults accepted losing a battle so easily and moved on.

-Adults often ask for things they don't really need, but want.
+Adults often ask for things they don't really need but want.
 There is a lot of wishful thinking that sometimes leads to begging and pleading.
-Adults sometime scream and yell inside which leads to feelings and emotions completely out of control.
+Adults sometimes scream and yell inside which leads to feelings and emotions completely out of control.
 Some even scream and yell audibly.
 I guess they think if it worked when they were children, it will still work when they are adults.
-99.9% of the time those end up getting what they want from someone somewhere just to keep them quite.
+99.9% of the time those end up getting what they want from someone somewhere just to keep them quiet.